Sunday, January 15, 2012

 The Courtauld Gallery in London invites writers to talk about art.
 I watched novelist Ali Smith's fabulous 3.52 mins video clip 'The Truth about Green' (her response to Cézanne’s L'Etang des Soeurs à Osny) recommended by a friend, and it made my day.
 It also reminded me of how overused and flattened out both the word and colour green have become.
 Applied to everything supposedly politically correct and used to endorse anything that can claim the labels wellness or health, however suspect, enchanting hues like chartreuse, viridian, emerald, lime and beryl are pressed into the service of banal everyday commerce from promoting chewing gum to scrubbing brushes.
 This is a long way from Smith's reality of feeling shot with the truth about green, akin to 'being mugged by life'......

 The truth about green?
 It's the unwritten signature in the body; red's deep opposite.
-In my view, the body is green incarnate.
+The body as green incarnate.
 Ali Smith muses, 'anyone can snap me open, I'll bend like a sapling, my skin will split open and I'll see the red insides of me astonished into green...'

 My Rasta friends would say: 'Green.
 Respect.'
 For the record: I've shed involuntary tears over a red and green Richard Diebenkorn colour field.
 Enjoy Ali Smith!